 Understand how a Service Gateway works in a hybrid network.

-A Service Gateway can help reduce network bandwidth in a hybrid network by serving as a proxy between the connected applications and Trend Micro Vision One.
-A Service Gateway consists of a cloud-based inventory list on Trend Micro Vision One and a local virtual appliance.
+A Service Gateway consists of a cloud-based inventory list on Trend Micro Vision One and a locally-based virtual appliance.

 Service Gateway Inventory